Bridging Scholarships for Study in Japan

 Duration: Single semester or full academic year (fall and spring) of study abroad.

-National Deadline: Applications must be received (not postmarked) by October 11, 2017 for study abroad in spring 2018.
-The deadline for fall 2017 and academic year 2018-19 will be in early April.
+National Deadline: Applications must be received (not postmarked) by April 11, 2018 for study abroad in fall 2018 or for the 2018-19 academic year.
+The deadline for spring 2019 will be in early October.